Online program manager

-As part of the EdTech boom, Online Program Managers (OPMs) provide bundled products and services on which educational institutions can run online courses.
-The two most notable OPMs are 2U and Academic Partnerships.
+Online enrollments in higher education have grown substantially, especially after the global shutdown.
+Convenience and flexibility is not the only explanation for this rapid growth.
+Universities, facing budget shortfalls, have turned to Online Program Managers, commonly known as OPMs to recruit students and build online programs.
+OPMs provide bundled products and services to private and public educational institutions in exchange for a revenue sharing arrangement.
+Universities have come to rely on these services to recruit new students, design, develop, run online programs and more.

-OPMs, mostly for-profit enterprises, have allowed universities to enter into the online education business and gain market share without the need to build their own platform.
-In effect, online program managers are also outsourcers of edtech labor.
-Until recently, they have also been less subject to government scrutiny.
+OPMs are often funded by private equity or venture capital as a for-profit enterprises.
+A revenue-sharing contract has allowed universities to enter into the online education business and gain market share without the need to build their own platform.
+Such predatory partnerships incentivise aggressive student recruitment (and revenue collection) while outsourcers core edtech capability in an institution.

-OPMs have grown substantially as universities have seen the benefit of students reaching beyond their geographical area while recognizing their lack of skills in creating, maintaining, and optimizing online courses.
-Proponents of outsourcing from for-profit companies say that it "helps universities save money and makes them more nimble and efficient."
-Moody's Dennis Gephardt, however warns that "more and more are cutting closer to the academic core."

 History

+In the 2010s, OPMs grew substantially as universities recognized the financial benefits of reaching students beyond their geographical area while acknowledging their lack of skills in creating, maintaining, and optimizing online courses.
+Proponents of outsourcing from for-profit companies argue that it "helps universities save money and makes them more nimble and efficient."
+However, Moody's Dennis Gephardt warned that "more and more are cutting closer to the academic core."

 For-profit colleges are the progenitors of online program managers.
 In 1973, San Jose University professor John Sperling, created the Institute of Professional Development (IPD), a company servicing a few colleges.
 IPD was the predecessor to the University of Phoenix.
-Fueled by Wall Street investors, for-profit colleges gained increased market share until 2010–2011, but declined in strength afterward.
-OPMs increased in number and power during the decline of for-profit colleges, and they are expected to continue growing revenues for several more years.
+Fueled by Wall Street investors, for-profit colleges gained increased market share until 2010–2011, but declined in strength afterwards.
+OPMs increased in number and power during the decline of for-profit colleges, and they were expected to continue growing revenues for several more years.
 The COVID-19 pandemic accelerated the move of college courses to online format, a trend that is likely to continue.

-In 2018 and 2020 two former for-profit college companies, Kaplan Higher Education and Zovio, became online program managers.
+In 2018 and 2020, two former for-profit college companies, Kaplan Higher Education and Zovio, became online program managers.
 In 2021, two massive open online course (MOOC) developers, Coursera and edX, became part of the for-profit OPM business.